mwzig/WordSearch/README.md

 (Original classes used when first starting to code are in the NoLongerUsed folder).

+### Third Day 12/22/2017
-Third Day 12/22/2017:  spent some time with pencil and paper drawing out class designs.
+spent some time with pencil and paper drawing out class designs.

+### Fourth Day 12/23/2017
-Fourth Day 12/23/2017: back on the plane with a little time to code out new logic.
+back on the plane with a little time to code out new logic.
 Crying baby on plane and no dinner.

-Fifth Day 12/24/2017 - Creating tests for Grid object.
+### Fifth Day 12/24/2017
+Creating tests for Grid object.
 Things are coming together.
 Next on the list is testing the reverse GridLine logic.
 Then the loop to actually search the whole grid for words to find.
 Then reading in the grid and words to find from a file.
 Then desk check, reformat, more testing, and more doc.

+### Sixth Day 12/26/2017
-12/26/2017 - Checked Pillar Kata instructions online again - had downloaded just the instructions for the WordSearch Kata since I was planning to work on flights w/o wifi.
+Checked Pillar Kata instructions online again - had downloaded just the instructions for the WordSearch Kata since I was planning to work on flights w/o wifi.
 Had forgotten that I needed to watch the testing video.
 Watched it, and refactored my test classes (had planned to do that anyway), and added @Before to some tests where appropriate.
 Changing how I commit and test some because of watching the video.
 Have major tests working.
 Still need to refactor & remove & cleanup some code, test with more input, and further document.
 NEED EITHER TO DOCUMENT OR NOTE ABOUT PILLAR INSTRUCTIONS SEEM TO HAVE X & Y MIXED UP.

+### Seventh Day 12/29/2017
-12/29/2017 - Added one more generated word search to the test suite.
+Added one more generated word search to the test suite.
 Decided not to stop searching through the grid after a word is found for that word because there is nothing saying they cannot be found multiple times, although that would be unusual.
 Retesting all tests - noticed that the ones in GridTest no longer work because I added logic when formatting GridLines to also get and add the reverse Grid Line to the ArrayList of GridLines in the Grid object.
 Fixed the tests to account for this by adding the reverse of the lines to the expected strings.
 Removed System.out.printlns.
 Added a main method to WordSearch so that it could take an input file as a parameter and run from the command line.

+### 12/30/2017
-12/30/2017 - Reading about gradle, trying to figure out how I can take the existing project and add build gradle stuff to it.
+Reading about gradle, trying to figure out how I can take the existing project and add build gradle stuff to it.
 Ended up copying it off to another directory, creating a new project with the WCCI steps of mkdir, get the build gradle file from WCCI github, then gradle eclipse, then importing into eclipse and copying